gusanofunx/jml_flutter_xcomponents/README.md

 # jml_flutter_xcomponents
-Several components  that can use faster and easily on Flutter for mockups
+Several components that can be used faster and more easily in Flutter for mockups

 Go to lib/utils/xcomp